-This implies the future prospects and believe that investors have poured into Polygon in the near future.
+This implies the future prospects and belief that investors have poured into Polygon in the near future.

 The most rhetorical question that arises is ‘Where can I buy Matic?’

-Binance and Coinbase are the most widely used and entrusted crypto exchanges that provide services to buy and sell Matic.
-So the next logical question that should arise is ‘Where do I store my Matic coins?’
+So the next logical question that should arise is ‘Which wallet do I use to store my Matic coins?’

 5 Best Matic Wallets

 There are many wallets available in the market, but not all of them are secure.
 In this article, we will discuss which Matic wallet you should use.

 We all know that there are two kinds of wallets available for us to use.
 The first one which everyone recommends is a hardware wallet and the second one is a software wallet as such a desktop wallet or a mobile wallet.

 Just a reminder hardware wallets need to be purchased but software wallets are free to download.
 So let’s begin with this list of wallets.

 Trezor is a hardware wallet that can be physically connected to your phone/PC/laptop to send or receive Matic coins.